 Can hydraulic fracturing fluid migrate into a fresh groundwater zone?

 Fracturing fluids can enter a fresh groundwater zone if there is sufficient bottom hole pressure to raise the fluid level from the fractured zone to the fresh groundwater zone, and there is a conduit through which the fluid can flow such as an open space between the casing and the formation.
 Fluids may also enter fresh groundwater if there is a hole in the casing above the depth of the groundwater zone and the cement outside of the casing is not adequate to prevent fluid flow between the casing and the formation.
 Under normal circumstances hydraulic fracturing fluid is confined to the inside of the production casing, the formation being treated and nearby formations.

 What chemicals are being disclosed on this website?

-All chemicals that are used to hydraulically fracture a well except for those that are being held and identified as trade secrets.
+All chemicals that are used to hydraulically fracture a well except for those that are being held as trade secrets.